Rail transport in Singapore: Railway electrification

 The entire MRT network uses the 750V DC third rail with the exception of the North East Line, which uses 1,500V overhead catenary.

 The Bukit Panjang LRT uses a 650V three phase AC third rail located between the guide beams whereas the Sengkang and Punggol LRT use a side-mounted 750V DC third rail.

 Railway signalling

 The KTM was known to use token signalling in Singapore as the main line between Woodlands and Tanjong Pagar was a single track line.

 In contrast the MRT system uses contemporary technology for its signalling systems such as computer-based interlocking, automatic train protection, automatic train operation and automatic train supervision.
-Although the original signalling system used on the North South and East West MRT lines were previously fixed-block, newer MRT lines use a moving block system and the former two lines have also been migrated to a moving block system.
+Although the original signalling system used on the North–South and East–West lines were previously fixed-block, newer MRT lines use a moving block system and the former two lines have also been migrated to a moving block system.
 Although all MRT lines are automated and correspond to a Grade of Automation (GOA) 4, degraded modes in the form of Coded Manual and Restricted Manual are available for emergency and shunting purposes.